MichaelHolley/SnapText/README.md

 ## Known Issues
 - With multiple Screens/Monitors connected, it will only capture the "main" screen
 - Launching the code will trigger the screenshot immediately without giving the chance to switch between Apps
-- the text in the ROI has to be big enough to undergo OCR => Necessary to zoom in manuall
+- the text in the ROI has to be big enough to undergo OCR => Necessary to zoom in manually
-- the Snap-History folder needs to be created by hand or copied with the project

-## Future
-- Copy to clipboard
-- GUI to take a Screenshot or select an image